 If you or a loved one suffered a whiplash injury from a car accident caused by another person’s negligent driving, you could be entitled to compensation.
-A quick and effective way to determine if you qualify is by taking advantage of a free case evaluation offered by many law firms.
+A quick and effective way to determine if you qualify is by taking advantage of a free case evaluation offered by one of our Pittsburgh car accident lawyers.

 A Pittsburgh whiplash accident lawyer at Berger and Green is ready to help you understand your legal options if a negligent driver hit you.
-Contact us for a free case review with a team representative at (412) 661-1400 today.
+Contact us for a free case review with a Pittsburgh personal injury lawyer team representative at (412) 661-1400 today.